 TThahFor those not following, it emerged about a week ago that Apex International, the Mouvement and the Federation International de Gymnastique have been collaborating in order to formalise a new sport known as ‘Obstacle Course Sprint’ – the name and format coming from Apex International.
 Based on Parkour, but named differently.

-My place in the story was as a polarising voice very much against competition in any form, but for the sake of clarity and in order to inform the rest of the community I brought together the positions of the various different groups, quoting where possible and parsing or analysing as I could to as unbiased an extent as I could muster.
+My place in the story is as a polarising voice very much against competition in any form, but for the sake of clarity and in order to inform the rest of the community I am doing my best to bring together the positions of the various different groups, quoting where possible and parsing or analysing as I can to as unbiased an extent as I can muster.

 The FIG position